 This is a post that has been bubbling for a while.
 I’ve asked every psychologist I know within my trust and other trusts about the common mistakes they see in applications from Support Workers to Assistant Psychologist.
 A lot of the mistakes outlined below can easily be rectified and hopefully land you that all important relevant job role.
 Do you recognise any of these common mistakes in your application?

 So you want to be an Assistant Psychologist?
 Do you even know what they do?
-Within this post we will explore the 8 most common duties of an Assistant Psychologist.
-Do you think your ready to be an Assistant Psychologist
+Within this post we will explore the 8 most common duties of an Assistant Psychologist, are you ready?

-Are you a Psychology graduate?
-Do you know what Jobs to apply for??
-You've come to the right place!
 Here we outline 6 positions that Qualified Psychologist acquired right after graduation to start their very successful careers.
-Which of these 6 could potentially start you career?
+Which of these 6 could potentially start your career?